 Contrary to popular belief, Old Dorm (also known as Schmucker Hall) at the Lutheran Theological Seminary was not Brigadier General John Buford’s headquarters on the night before the battle of Gettysburg.
 Buford actually stayed in downtown Gettysburg at the Eagle Hotel.
-Opened for business in 1834, the Eagle Hotel was a large three story hotel, which lasted until 1960.
-The hotel gave Buford a more central location for his brigade commanders to contact him, and was much more comfortable than the Seminary building would have been, as the college planned to hold classes on July 1 since few knew that the most famous battle of the Civil War would erupt the next day.
+Opened for business in 1834, the Eagle Hotel was a large three story hotel, which operated until 1960.
+The hotel gave Buford a more central location for his brigade commanders to contact him and was much more comfortable than the Seminary building would have been, as the college planned to hold classes on July 1 since few knew that the most famous battle of the Civil War would erupt the next day.

-As Confederates approached they quickly realized that flushing out Irsch would be a bloody task.
-They sent forward a flag of truce and Irsch came out and was given a short tour of the Chambersburg Street area.
-Common sense prevailed as the Federal witnessed the precarious nature of his position and Irsch returned to his command and told them they were to surrender, but before they did they were to dump all equipment into the wells around the hotel.
+As Confederates approached Gettysburg they quickly realized that flushing out Irsch’s force would be a bloody task.
+The Rebels sent forward a flag of truce and Irsch came out and was given a short tour of the Chambersburg Street area.
+Common sense prevailed as the Federal witnessed the precarious nature of his position and Irsch returned to his command and informed them they were to surrender, but before they did they were to dump all equipment into the wells around the hotel.
 After doing so the men surrendered.
 Irsch was offered parole but refused (it should be noted that George Meade declined an offer from Robert E. Lee to exchange prisoners after the battle).
 He was sent to Libby Prison in Richmond.
 In February of 1864, he and a large group of officers managed to escape, but he was recaptured near Williamsburg, Virginia, while attempting to reach Union lines.
-Irsch was then was sent to a few other prisons, in all he escaped prisons four times, and was recaptured each time, though only the Libby Prison escape seems to be verified.
-He was exchanged in 1864, and survived the war, dying in 1906.
+Irsch was then was sent to a few other prisons.
+One account claims that he escaped prisons four times, and was recaptured each time, though only the Libby Prison escape seems to be verified.
+He was exchanged in March of 1865, and survived the war, dying in 1906.
 For his actions along the Mummasburg Road and in the town of Gettysburg Captain Irsch was awarded the Medal of Honor.

 Christ Lutheran Church sits caddie corner to where the Eagle Hotel once sat on Chambersburg Street.
 The cornerstone of the church was laid in 1835 and was opened in 1836 (its bell dates from 1778).
 The church was used as a hospital during and after the battle.
 On the steps of the church is an open book atop a podium.
 This monument is to Chaplain Horatio Howell of the 90th Pennsylvania, who was shot dead by Confederates on the evening of July 1st.
-One account states he was aiding the wounded and came out of the church only armed with his sword, and was shot in cold blood, another states that the Chaplin pickup a rifle and aimed it at the oncoming Confederates.
-Either way the chaplain was killed on the steps of the church.
+One account states he was aiding the wounded and came out of the church only armed with his sword, and was shot in cold blood.
+Another account states that the Chaplin picked up a rifle and aimed it at the oncoming Confederates.
+Either way, the chaplain was killed on the steps of the church.
 Some local civilians witnessed the action from a window across the street.
 The placement of the monument is not where Howell fell, rather it notes the location of where the Rebel who killed him fired the fatal shot.